-- (a) Before making a minor change to a programme or Micro-credential, you must: - (i) obtain approval for the minor change from the relevant quality assurance body (if required), that is: - A. NZQA, if you are Te Pūkenga, a Wānanga or a registered PTE; or - B. Universities NZ, if you are a University; and - (ii) notify us of the change and provide the relevant information; and - (iii) obtain approval from us to update the course or TEC Qualification Register. - (b) Before making a significant change to a programme or Micro-credential, you must: - (i) obtain approval from the relevant quality assurance body as set out in Condition 6.6(a)(i); and - (ii) provide the relevant information to us (including evidence of approval from the quality assurance body) to enable us to determine whether or not to approve the change; and - (iii) obtain approval from us to make the significant change.
+- (a) Before making a minor change to a programme or Micro-credential, you must: - (i) obtain approval for the minor change from the relevant quality assurance body (if required), that is: - A. NZQA, if you are Te Pūkenga, a Wānanga or a Registered PTE; or - B. Universities NZ, if you are a University; and - (ii) notify us of the change and provide the relevant information; and - (iii) obtain approval from us to update the course or TEC Qualifications Register. - (b) Before making a significant change to a programme or Micro-credential, you must: - (i) obtain approval from the relevant quality assurance body as set out in Condition 6.6(a)(i); and - (ii) provide the relevant information to us (including evidence of approval from the quality assurance body) to enable us to determine whether or not to approve the change; and - (iii) obtain approval from us to make the significant change. - (c) For the purposes of this Condition: - (i) a "minor change" to a programme or Micro-credential is a change that does not change the size, level, core content, or EFTS value; and - (ii) a "significant change" to a programme or Micro-credential is a change to: - A. the EFTS value; or - B. the total number of credits; or - C. the timeframe to complete the programme or Micro-credential; or - D. the level of the resulting Qualification or Micro-credential on the NZQCF; or - E. in relation to Te Pūkenga, Wānanga and Registered PTEs: - I. the location or locations at which the programme or Micro-credential is delivered; or - II. the delivery mode of the programme or Micro-credential; or - III. the number of courses that each learner is expected to undertake to achieve the Qualification or Micro-credential; or - IV. prerequisite requirements.